threefoldtecharchive/jumpscaleX_threebot/docs/wikis/tech/README.md

 then load your wikis in one of two ways using `jsx wiki_load` or the markdowndocs tool

+## Reload wiki

+First make sure you have a threebot server running ` kosmos -p 'j.servers.threebot.local_start_default()'`

+using `jsx wiki-reload -n "your-wiki-name"` ex. foundation, testwikis .. this will look for the changes in the repo locally, if not will pull it from github and update the changes.

 ### jsx wiki_load

 the following command can be used to load a wiki using its url